-The reason for this PhA project is because these foreign-trained MDs, though already pass all the USMLEs (step 1, step 2 CK, step 2 CS and obtain the ECFMG certificate) are unable to finalize their MD licenses because they are rejected to work in medical residency programs in which their MD licenses would be granted.
+The reason for this PhA project is because these foreign-trained MDs, who had attended and graduated from medical schools approved American-Accredited Medical Education Standards from foreign countries from all over the world, though already pass all the USMLEs (step 1, step 2 CK, step 2 CS and obtained the ECFMG certificate) are unable to finalize their MD licenses because they are rejected to work in medical residency programs in which their MD licenses would be granted (the biggest excuse is these doctors have graduated more than three years out of medical schools).
 This renders thousands and thousands of wasteful MDs talents for the American public while America has been facing serious shortage of physicians in present, near, and far future!
 It is a stark reality!
 The whole picture is rather a contradiction of the absurdities of the current licensing system that has become detached from sincerely serving our communities.

 To be able to practice medicine in the US, any professional should have a powerful piece of paper called the license.

 The current medical residency has been mistreating US citizen foreign-trained MDs in many ways: they practice age discrimination, they sponsor visa for freshly graduated international MDs who are not related to the US to outsource resident jobs that should be placed for US citizen foreign trained MDs besides domestic trained MDs.